jfw4jac/Robot-Arm-Manipulation-for-Accessibility/README.md

   roslaunch swift_moveit_config camera_motion_device.launch
   ```

-* If you do not want to screen mirror the android device ignore the previous sections associate with the android tablet.
+* If you do not want to screen mirror the android device, ignore the previous sections associate with the android tablet.
   * Create a new terminal and run the following command/
   ```
   roslaunch swift_moveit_config camera_motion.launch